cmruderman/Coursera-ML/README.md

 Linear Regression with One Variable

 # Week 2
-Linear Regression with Multiple Variables ex1
+Linear Regression with Multiple Variables \n ex1

 # Week 3